Portfolio / Human-Computer Interaction

 1. Ryo Ooka, Kazuyuki Fujita, Hana Nakamoto, Yusuke Yokosuka, and Yoshifumi Kitamura.
 2025.
 Seat Device with Dynamically Controllable Softness.
 WISS 2025 Demo.
 [WISS]

 2. Ryo Ooka, Kohei Itakura, Haru Yonezawa, Yudai Tanaka, Toshiki Kimura, and Ryotaro Matsui.
-Tempura Hand.
+"Te"mpura.
 The 27th Annual Conference of the Virtual Reality Society of Japan / IVRC 2022.
 [VRSJ]

 3. Yuhi Wang, Tetsushi Ikeda, Masato Abe, Kohei Itakura, Ryo Ooka, and Yuxuan Teng.
-Harasho Falconer.
+Fantastic Falconer.
 The 28th Annual Conference of the Virtual Reality Society of Japan / IVRC 2023.
 [VRSJ]

 4. Masako Hayashi, Hiroki Yoshida, Ryo Ooka, and Takehiro Suzuki.
 Quantitative Analysis of Student Evaluation of an International Collaborative Learning Course Using a Head-Mounted Display.
 Bulletin of Institute for Excellence in Higher Education, Tohoku University, No. 10, pp. 43-52.
 [Bulletin]